mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - `Grafana > 10.4.3`: For these Grafana deployments, the plugin needs an API token from Grafana to make API requests to Grafana.
 This can be done automatically by enabling feature flag `externalServiceAccounts`, which will create a service account and provision a service account token automatically for the plugin.
-To enable this feature, it is necessary to set `enable = externalServiceAccounts` in `feature_toggles` section of Grafana configuration.
+Please consult [Local Installation](#local-installation) on how to configure the feature flags on Grafana server.

 > [!NOTE]
 > If the operators do not wish or cannot use `externalServiceAccounts` feature flag on